DhruvalBhinsara1/BandhuConnect_Plus/docs/README.md

 **Last Updated:** September 14, 2025
 **Status:** ✅ Production Ready

+## What's New in v2.3.3

+- Modernized UI: Subtle shadows, lighter borders, and improved card layouts
+- Quick Action navigation fixes for Admin Dashboard
+- AdminProfile screen now supports pull-to-refresh
+- Updated statistics and system info cards for clarity
+- Documentation and changelogs updated for all major features

 ## 📚 Documentation Structure

 This documentation is organized into the following sections: